katcipis/spyglass/README.md

 This is not the same as tests that required some sort of synchronization but instead an sleep was added and "it just works", I really hate that kind of stuff.

+## TODO's

+Some things that I ended up doing in a way that didn't made much happy but I did it anyway because I wanted to finish it in time (prioritization).

+### Integration Tests

+On the kafka integration test I Would prefer to automate test topic creation and deletion on teardown.
+Didn't find any create/delete topic functionality on aiokafka and was running out of time (other python sync kafka libs seemed to have these features).
+Preferred to just depend on a pre-created topic for now (but not feeling happy about it).